-Milwaukee's crime statistics compiled by the FBI show that violent crime decreased in 2004, and then rose dramatically in the years 2005, 2006 and 2007, before dropping 10% in 2008, 7.2% in 2009, 7.1% in 2010, and 2.3% in 2011.
+Milwaukee's crime statistics compiled by the FBI show that violent crime decreased in 2004, and then rose dramatically in the years 2005, 2006 and 2007, before dropping 16.3% from 2007 and 2012 (note-2012 violent crimes were a 9.4% increase from 2011).

-While crime in Milwaukee, especially violent crime, fell between 2008-2011, crime still disproportionately impacts many residents and neighborhoods in the central city of Milwaukee, which include several public housing developments and scattered sites.
-In 2011, the Housing Authority's Public Safety section responded to 9,668 calls for service from residents.
-While many of these calls were responding to alarms (building alarms, fire and smoke alarms, and medical pullcord alarms in our developments) or for quality of life issues (noise, neighbor disputes, vandalism, etc.), these calls also included 88 complaints about drugs, 34 complaints about gun offenses, 419 for loitering/prowling, and 11 for battery and/or domestic violence.
+While crime in Milwaukee, especially violent crime, fell between 2008 and 2012, crime still disproportionately impacts many residents and neighborhoods in the central city of Milwaukee, which include several public housing developments and scattered sites.
+In 2012, the Housing Authority's Public Safety section responded to 10,431 calls for service from residents.
+While the majority of these calls were responding to alarms (building alarms, fire and smoke alarms, and medical pull-cord alarms in our developments) or for quality of life issues (noise, neighbor disputes, vandalism, etc.), these calls also included a number of complaints about drugs, gun offenses, loitering/prowling, and battery and/or domestic violence.